Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 Flea, tick and mosquito seasons vary by area.

 Certain areas of the U.S. face higher disease and infection risks than others, and at different times throughout the year.
 Protecting your pet from fleas, ticks and mosquitoes starts with prevention and education.
-Understanding the threat these pests pose can help you keep your pets from unnecessary exposure.
+Understanding the threat these pests pose can help you shield your pets from unnecessary exposure.

 When Is Flea Season?

 As temperatures rise, owners should be especially vigilant.
 Fleas tend to be more active during warmer months.
-They favor humid weather and temperatures from 60 to 75°F — which can be as early as late February in some parts of the U.S. and during a fall second season throughout the country.
+They favor humid weather and temperatures from 60 to 75 F — which can be as early as late February in some parts of the U.S. and during a second fall season throughout the country.

-Even if the outside temperature is inhospitable to fleas, your house’s indoor temperature will probably still be around or higher than 60 to 69°F, so your indoor pet is still at risk of hosting fleas.
+Even if the outside temperature is inhospitable to fleas, your house’s indoor temperature will probably still be around or higher than 60 to 69 F, so your indoor pet is still at risk of hosting fleas.
 This means year-round risk, no matter where you live.

 Where Are Fleas Found?

 The most likely place you’ll find fleas is on your pet.
-However, your environment may be infested with the other, microscopic lifestages of the flea: eggs, larvae and pupae.
+However, your environment may be infested with the other, microscopic life stages of the flea: eggs, larvae and pupae.
 These environmental stages of the flea life cycle tend to be invisible to the naked eye.

 When checking your pet for fleas, make sure to check your surroundings, too.
 Fleas may be found in places where you and your pets spend the most time, such as pet beds, furniture and carpets.
 Hitchhiking fleas can hop on people and pets as they move in and out of your home.
 Once they’re on a pet, fleas lay eggs, which can quickly develop into an environmental infestation.